NormLorenz/VisualStudioCode.Ember/readme.md

 - [.gitignore](https://help.github.com/articles/ignoring-files/)

 ## TODO
-- Rename the application
+- Rename the application - DONE
-- Build out a visual studio code folder in documents
+- Build out a visual studio code folder in documents - DONE
 - Figure how to ignore and regenerate node modules
-- Build a local git repository
+- Build a local git repository - DONE
 - Publish to git